-- - - UPCOMING BOARD OF COUNTY COMMISSIONERS MEETING - - -
+- - - WATCH THIS SPACE FOR ADDITIONAL NEWS - - -

 A new development is being proposed near Braden Woods and River Club in Manatee County.
 Rezoning must be approved before construction can begin.

 The land is located at 6804 99th Street East in Bradenton (Parcel IDs 583900006, 583910104, 583910054).